Any School. Anywhere. Everyone deserves to SpeakUp! and be heard.

 SpeakUp! helps over 4,000 youth, educators, and parents each year develop the SpeakUp! mindset and skill set.
 Our unique program is proven to work.
 Our 2016-2017 participant survey results show that, as a result of SpeakUp!: 96% of participants feel less alone, 93% are more willing to ask for help and 91% have new strategies to manage challenges in their lives.

 There are no guarantees in life, but realizing you are not alone and being willing to ask a trusted adult for help is the best insurance policy we can think of!
+Please contact Ann Bernicker, SpeakUp!’s Program Director to discuss fees and any questions you may have.

 How SpeakUp!
 Works